blackferncreations/germankeycut/README.md

 * a substitute for the current website
 * a complete description of every possible engagement

-Where current commercial scope is concerned, the website remains authoritative.
+Where current commercial positioning and scope are concerned, the website remains authoritative.

 ---